AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: Related Work

 \textbf{Source-free and test-time adaptation.} Recent work has studied the \emph{source-free} UDA setting, wherein a trained source model must adapt itself to a target given access only to unlabeled target data~\cite{liang2020we,li2020model,kim2020domain,kundu2020universal}.
 These works focus on image classification and propose approaches based on source hypothesis transfer~\cite{liang2020we}, class-conditional generative modeling~\cite{li2020model}, progressive pseudolabeling~\cite{kim2020domain}, and source-similarity based weighting~\cite{kundu2020universal}.
-Liu~\etal~\cite{liu2021sourcefree} proposes the first source-free UDA method for semantic segmentation that makes use of data-free distillation, self-training, and patch-level self-supervision.
-While source-free UDA typically adapts models to target train data and evaluates performance on a held-out target test set, the related task of test-time adaptation~\cite{sun2019test,wang2021tent} directly adapts model to target test data~\cite{sun2019test,wang2021tent}.
-We match the source-free UDA setting from Liu~\etal~\cite{liu2021sourcefree} and propose a selective self-training approach that adapts the model in a single epoch of training.
+Some recent works study source-free UDA for semantic segmentation: Liu~\etal~\cite{liu2021sourcefree} propose a solution based on data-free distillation, self-training, and patch-level self-supervision.
+Fleuret~\etal~\cite{fleuret2021uncertainty} combine self-training, entropy minimization, and feature noising.
+Kundu~\emph{et al.}~\cite{kundu2021generalize} recently propose an approach combining extensive domain generalization followed by adaptation.
+While source-free UDA typically adapts models to target train data and evaluates performance on a held-out target test set, the related task of test-time adaptation~\cite{sun2019test,wang2021tent} directly adapts model to target test data.
+We match the source-free UDA setting and propose a selective self-training approach that adapts the model in a single epoch of training.